 On the US side you’ll find the coastal town of Newport, Rhode Island, boasts the International Tennis Hall of Fame and hosts various tennis events, making it a perfect choice for adult tennis players during Summer.
 These are just a few examples of the year-round tennis hotspots that cater to travelers seeking to combine their love of the game with exploration and adventure.

 For more serious adult programs stateside I recommend the John Newcombe tennis ranch in Texas.
 Or Saddlebrook in Florida.
 And of course California’s, Palm Springs, where the Indian Wells Tennis Garden hosts the prestigious BNP Paribas Open, is another favorite among tennis travelers.

 Tennis travel accommodations

 Don’t sleep on tennis travel when your lifestyle needs a tune-up along with your tennis game.
 You can really make the most of a trip like this.
-The friends alone will make a difference.
-The coaching should be specific to you.
-The destination is always a plus.
+The new friends alone make a difference.
+The coaching should be specific to you and be set up to improve your game – for real!
+The destination is the icing on top!

-Now that you know tennis travel is a thing … where would you like to set sail for?
+Now that you know tennis travel is a thing … where are you headed to play?